thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/3. Customize the Appearance/fire-app-builder-customize-look-and-feel.md

 To change the search button icon:

-1. If you haven't already created a drawable folder in your app, inside your app's **assets > res** directory, create a new folder called **drawable**.
+1. If you haven't already created a drawable folder in your app, create a new folder called **drawable** inside your app's **assets > res** directory.
 2. Open your **drawable** folder via Finder or Explorer.
 3. Add your image for the search icon and background into this folder.